Khaddama: Plot

-Razak Kottekkad (Sreenivasan) is a migrant social worker in Saudi Arabia who makes an effort to both identify "unknown Indians" whose bodies arrive at the mortuary and to secure their return home.
+Razak Kottekkad is a migrant social worker, who owns a supermarket in Saudi Arabia.
+He makes an effort to both identify "unknown Indians" whose bodies arrive at the mortuary and to secure their return home.

-Aswathi (Kavya Madhavan) is a lower middle-class Malayali woman from Pattambi, Kerala.
-She marries a thug named Radhakrishnan (Biju Menon) who confesses to her about his premarital life and assures a complete change.
+Aswathi Chandrasekharan is a lower middle-class Malayali woman from Pattambi, Kerala.
+She marries a thug named Radhakrishnan who confesses to her about his premarital life and assures a complete change.
 Unfortunately, after a short period of happy life, he dies due to drowning.
 Due to the financial constraints of her family and the untimely death of her husband, Aswathi is forced to be the bread earner of the house and opts to go to the Persian Gulf.
-Usman (Suraj Venjaramoodu), who is the car driver of an Arab family, belongs to Aswathi's village and he arranges the visa for Aswathi and brings her to Saudi Arabia.
+Usman, who is the car driver of an Arab family, belongs to Aswathi's village and he arranges the visa for Aswathi and brings her to Saudi Arabia.
 After she lands in Saudi Arabia, she is forced to wear a burqa at all times, due to the strict dress code of the country.
 She is subsequently exposed to a slavery-like vocation and is taken up under a sponsor to work for him as a maid.
 Aswathi had to face numerous troubles – sexual abuse and battery in her sponsor's house.
 Aswathi is accompanied by Usman, who actually brought her to all the miseries.
-However, he indulges in a sexual affair with an Indonesian maid there and gets caught and is kicked out of the sponsor's house.
+However, he indulges in a sexual affair with an Indonesian maid Fathma there and gets caught and is kicked out of the sponsor's house.
 Aswathi helps the other maid to escape the premises and in turn is tortured as punishment.

 The story follows Razak, who tries to trace Aswathi who had disappeared while escaping torture.
 Aswathi runs into people good and bad, eventually culminating in a deportation.
 After facing much trouble, she reaches Razak, who was actually looking for her.
 He inquires about her complete story and eventually helps Aswathi head back home to Kerala.